 Partnerships & Communications

-Zach Parolin joined the President's Council in January 2013 and became an Oakridge Institute of Science and Education (ORISE) Fellow the following June.
+Zach Parolin joined the President's Council in January 2013 and became an Oakridge Institute of Science and Education (ORISE) Fellow soon after.
 Zach works primarily with the Council’s communications strategy and external partnerships, supporting the outreach efforts of Let’s Move!
 Active Schools, the Physical Activity Guidelines for Americans report, the Joining Forces Fitness Initiative and several other programs.
-He also leads the Council’s research on youth sports.
-Zach graduated from the University of Missouri with a Journalism degree in 2012 and is now in the process of acquiring his Master of Public Administration from The George Washington University.
+He also leads the Council’s research on the social benefits of sports participation.
+Zach graduated from the University of Missouri with a Journalism degree in 2012 and is now in the process of acquiring his Master of Public Policy from The George Washington University.
 Zach stays healthy by running and working out regularly, eating quality foods and competing in recreational sports.

 Chris Watts, MBA

 Chris Watts joined the President's Council in July 2010 as an Oakridge Institute of Science and Education (ORISE) Fellow to manage strategic partnerships and special projects.
 Chris has led the President's Council's partnership strategy and development as well as the implementation of the Council's Joining Forces Fitness Initiative to serve America's military families.
 Chris earned an MBA from George Washington University, with a focus in strategy, entrepreneurship, and social responsibility in the sports industry.
 Proudly from Pittsburgh, Chris graduated from Carnegie Mellon University, where he was a four-year starter and Captain of the Men's Varsity Soccer team.
 He continues to stay active by working-out, running, and playing sports.